NoorBayan/Rhetorix/README.md

 Traditional nominal classification (like Categorical Cross-Entropy) treats all errors equally.
 However, cognitive effort is a graded scale (`Low < Medium < High`).
 Predicting `High` when the true label is `Low` is a much worse error than predicting `Medium`.

 ### Our Solution
 We implement a **Distance-Aware Ordinal Loss Function** that penalizes the transformer model based on the geometric distance of its errors.
-Integrated with models like **ARBERT** and evaluated via Stratified 5-Fold Cross Validation, our framework effectively eliminates Severity-2 errors and significantly improves the Quadratic Weighted Kappa (QWK) score.
+Integrated with models like **ARBERT** and evaluated via a strict source-grouped Stratified 5-Fold Cross-Validation protocol (preventing data leakage), our framework effectively eliminates Severity-2 errors and significantly improves the Quadratic Weighted Kappa (QWK) score compared to standard categorical baselines.